 Creating an Fn Project CLI Context to Connect to Oracle Cloud Infrastructure

 When the Fn Project CLI is initially installed, it's configured for a local development 'context'.
 To configure Fn Project CLI to connect to your Oracle Cloud Infrastructure tenancy instead, you have to create a new context.
-The context specifies Oracle Functions endpoints, the OCID of the compartment to which deployed functions will belong, and the address of the Docker registry to and from which to push and pull images.
+The context specifies OCI Functions endpoints, the OCID of the compartment to which deployed functions will belong, and the address of the Docker registry to and from which to push and pull images.

 You can define multiple contexts, each stored in a different context file in .yaml format.
 By default, the individual context files are stored in the

 ~/.fn/config.yaml file specifies which context file Fn Project uses.